 Notes

-• You will get roughly 450 grams (1 pound) of broccoli florets from one large head of broccoli or two small heads of broccoli.
-But you don't have to be too precise here.
+- You will get roughly 1 pound (450 grams) of broccoli florets from one large head of broccoli or two small heads of broccoli.
+But you don’t have to be too precise here.
 Add the florets you have.
 It does not influence the cooking time.

-• You can use frozen broccoli without adjusting the cooking method.
+- You can use frozen broccoli without adjusting the cooking method.
 The broccoli will defrost and cook through, but it won’t have that same crispy texture.
-So, I don’t recommend using frozen broccoli.
-Instead, use fresh broccoli or cook frozen broccoli without an instant pot.
+So, I prefer to steam fresh broccoli and roast frozen broccoli.